oroinc/documentation/crm/reference/format/datagrids.rst

 ``force_like`` (**type**: ``bool`` **default**: ``false``)

-    When set to true, text-based search applies the ``LIKE %value%`` statement to the search string by default.
+    When set to true, text-based search applies the ``LIKE %value%`` or ``NOT LIKE %value%`` statement to the search string by default.
+It depends on a chosen operator.

 ``min_length`` (**type**: ``integer`` **default**: ``0``)